SK15121900/SK15121900/README.md

 - ⚡ **Fun fact:** I love combining hardware + software to turn ideas into real-world systems

 # 💫 About Me:
-I’m Sandeep Kumar, a passionate and curious developer with a strong interest in Machine Learning, IoT, and Embedded Systems.
-I enjoy building practical, real-world solutions by combining intelligent software with hardware systems.
+I’m Sandeep Kumar, a passionate and curious technology enthusiast with a strong interest in Machine Learning, IoT, and Embedded Systems.
+I enjoy building practical, real-world solutions by combining software with hardware systems.

-I work on IoT and embedded projects using ESP32/ESP8266, and I actively experiment with drone and FPV hardware/software systems.
+I work on IoT and embedded projects using ESP32/ESP8266 etc, and I actively experiment with drone and FPV hardware/software systems.
 My interests also include robotics, real-time sensor data processing, and embedded system development, including flight controller tuning and optimization.